syncfusion-content/ej2-vue-docs/ej2-vue/tooltip/how-to/show-tooltip-on-disabled-elements-and-disable-tooltip.md

 ---
 layout: post
-title: Show tooltip on disabled elements and disable tooltip in Vue Tooltip component | Syncfusion
+title: Show tooltip on disabled elements in Vue Tooltip Component | Syncfusion
-description: Learn here all about Show tooltip on disabled elements and disable tooltip in Syncfusion Vue Tooltip component of Syncfusion Essential JS 2 and more.
+description: Learn here all about show tooltip on disabled elements and disable tooltip in Syncfusion Vue Tooltip component of Syncfusion Essential JS 2 and more.
 control: Show tooltip on disabled elements and disable tooltip
 platform: ej2-vue
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Show tooltip on disabled elements and disable tooltip in Vue Tooltip component
+# Show tooltip on disabled elements in Vue Tooltip Component

 By default, tooltips will not be displayed on disabled elements.
 However, you can enable this behavior by using the following steps:
 1. Add a disabled element like the `button` element into a div whose display style is set to `inline-block`.